 In low-risk pregnancies, only 3.6-6% of babies will be born large.
-And yet, it is much more common when mom has gestational diabetes because baby is exposed to sustained high glucose levels.
+However, it is much more common when mom has gestational diabetes, because baby is exposed to sustained high glucose levels.
 This risk is decreased by treating the diabetes according to your doctor’s recommendations.

 Don’t worry — Most babies born to healthy moms will NOT be significantly larger than average weight.